Barranquilla · Colombia

 What is radiotherapy and when is it used?

-Radiotherapy uses high-energy radiation to treat tumors precisely while sparing healthy tissue as much as possible.
-It may be used as a primary treatment, after surgery, together with chemotherapy, or to control symptoms.
-The indication always depends on the cancer type, its location and each patient's situation.
+Radiotherapy uses high-energy radiation to treat tumors precisely while sparing surrounding healthy tissue as much as possible.
+It is one of the three pillars of cancer treatment, alongside surgery and drug-based therapies.
+It may be used as a primary treatment, after surgery to lower the risk of the tumor returning, together with chemotherapy, or to control symptoms such as pain.
+Whether radiotherapy is right for you always depends on the cancer type, its location, the stage and your overall situation — no two treatments are alike, which is why everything starts with a personal assessment.

 Available techniques